 In the summer’s warmer months, visitors can take full advantage of the stunning scenery, local festivals, horse shoes, farms, and outdoor adventure pursuits.
 By early fall, the state’s stunning foliage appears and Mother Nature begins to show her vibrant colors, attracting armies of leaf peepers.
 Families enjoy agritourism from corn mazes, apple picking, pumpkin farms, harvest festivals, and the popular Peru Country Fair.

 Of course, winter months attract the skiers and riders, swooshing down the trails at nearby Bromley, Stratton, and Magic Mountains and coming into town to shop, eat, and enjoy its cultural attractions.
-Spring brings mud season, the last of the spring ski runs, and, of course, maple sugaring.
+Spring brings mud season, the last of the spring ski runs, stunning peony displays at Hildene, and, of course, maple sugaring.
 While the snow melt can turn the ground to mud, it also is prime time to see waterfalls at their fiercest.

 Things to do in Manchester, Vermont

 I’ve visited Manchester in all four seasons, and each time I return, I find something new to fall in love with in this New England town, and visiting Manchester is one of my favorite things to do in Vermont.

 So whether you or stopping in as part of a Vermont road trip, coming for a ski trip, or planning a Vermont romantic getaway, I’m sure you will find more than enough things to do in Manchester to your liking.

 Things to do Outdoors in Manchester VT